maizer2/maizer2.github.io/about.md

 * **Work in ETRI (2022.02. ~ )**
     * A Research on the Source Technology of Autonomous Growth Complex Artificial Intelligence
-        * Virtural Try-On Network using Diffusion, GAN, Diffusion
+        * Virtural Try-On Network using AE, GAN, Diffusion

 ---